FA 101

 • Report any other financial assistance to the Financial Aid Office.

-If your financial aid is greater than your tuition and fees, you may use the remaining financial aid to purchase your books at the campus bookstore.
-If you do not have enough financial aid funds left to pay for all of your bookstore charges, you will need to pay the difference using personal funds.
-You are not required to buy books through the campus bookstore.
-If you choose to use another retailer, you will need to use personal funds to purchase books.
+If your financial aid is greater than your tuition and fees, then you may use the remaining financial aid to purchase your books through the EICC bookstore.
+If you do not have enough financial aid funds left to pay for all of your bookstore charges, then you will need to pay the difference using personal funds.
+You are not required to buy books through the EICC bookstore.
+If you choose to use another retailer, then you will need to use personal funds to purchase books.

-You may view your available bookstore funds by logging into Self-Service then clicking on Financial Information, eBill – Student Finance, My Bookstore Available Funds.
+You may view your available bookstore funds by logging into eicc.textbookx.com.

 If your financial aid is greater than your tuition, fees, books, and supplies, then you will receive the remaining funds as a financial aid refund.
 EICC has partnered with BankMobile Disbursements to offer refunds through either direct deposit or mailed paper check.
 You will receive information about refund options to both your email and mailing addresses.